 Revenue diversion authority: Provided broader authority for airports to use proceeds from privatization for airport-related purposes

 These changes reflect Congressional recognition that airport privatization can be a valuable tool for securing private capital investment in airport infrastructure without requiring federal appropriations.
-This is particularly significant given fiscal constraints on federal airport funding.
+This reflects fiscal constraints on federal airport funding..

 D. Grant Assurances and Privatization Implications

-Every airport receiving federal funding under the Airport Improvement Program must comply with federal grant assurances.
+Every airport receiving federal funding under the Airport Improvement Program is required to comply with federal grant assurances.
 Grant assurances are conditions attached to federal grants that serve important federal policy objectives.
-Major grant assurances include:
+Grant assurances (as required by 49 USC 47107) include:

 https://www.faa.gov/airports/aip/grant_assurances